 9. Real Piano Teacher (free)

-This one doesn’t have the sleekest UI, but is full of fun features including a learning mode.
-This allows you take on lessons which will help you learn chords and keys along music notes.
+This one doesn’t have the sleekest UI but is full of fun features including a learning mode.
+This allows you to take on lessons which will help you learn chords and keys along with music notes.
 If you are truly going to play piano, reading what you’re playing is half the battle after all.

 10. Piano Lessons (free)